-The Master of Arts in Teaching for Experienced Teachers focuses on the personal goals of the teacher in an effort to assist in designing a program that is a stepping stone to becoming a mentor teacher, to advancing instructional career options with a principal certification, or to entering a doctoral program.
+The Master of Arts in Teaching for Experienced Teachers focuses on the personal goals of the teacher to assist in designing a program that is a steppingstone to becoming a mentor teacher, to advancing instructional career options with a principal certification, or to entering a doctoral program.
 Candidates receive one-on-one academic advising with the director of the program.

 The director of the program has an open-door policy and is available to field questions and concerns throughout the course of study for the candidate.
-Contact Dr. Judy Radigan, iradigan@rice.edu or 713-348-4727.
+Contact Dr. Brenda Rangel, br38@rice.edu or 713-348-6121.